AUBURN, Ala. -- Sometimes the ball bounces your way.

 It was unlike anything anyone on either team had ever seen.

 “That was the craziest game I’ve ever been a part of,” Louis said.
 “We’re making history here.
 I’m excited for the next couple of weeks ahead.
 That’s just one play.”

-Georgia had one last chance following Louis' miracle touchdown catch, driving to Auburn's 20-yard line before Aaron Murray's fourth-down pass fell incomplete.
-The Bulldogs had a spirited rally which saw them come back from 27-7 down in the second quarter to take a 38-37 lead with 1:49 to play go to waste.
+Georgia had one final chance following Louis’ miracle touchdown catch, driving to Auburn’s 20-yard line before Aaron Murray’s fourth-down pass fell incomplete.
+The Bulldogs saw a spirited rally -- which saw them come back from 27-7 down in the second quarter to take a 38-37 lead with 1:46 to play -- to waste.

 “I told them I thought they were a pretty amazing group of guys to get it to 38-37 like they did,” he said.
 “I think most teams would have folded or found a reason to quit, but they didn’t do that.
 I just talked a little bit about what we could learn from it.
 We had a lot of things happen in the game that if we were more disciplined, we would have been in better shape.”

-Counting his 73-yard strike to Louis, Marshall accounted for three of the Tigers' five touchdowns on the night.
-What's more, it came against his former team, a storyline that had been rehashed relentlessly before, during and after the game.
+Counting his 73-yard strike to Louis, Marshall accounted for three of the Tigers’ five touchdowns.
+What’s more, it came against his former team, a story line that had been rehashed countless times during, before and after the game.

 All Malzahn wanted to focus on was the play of his quarterback overall.
 Beyond just touting his performance against the Bulldogs, he lauded how Marshall has handled himself during the Tigers’ turnaround season.

 In fact, he went far enough to tout the junior signal-caller as arguably one of the best players in the country, saying when talk surfaces, Marshall’s name “should be in the conversation.”